james-lawrence/pacmir/readme.md

 ### benefits
 - no need to manage a mirror list.
 - no need to figure out fastest/most reliable mirrors (bittorrent more or less does this automatically).
-- reduces infrastructure costs for arch linux (via bandwidth reductions).
+- reduces infrastructure costs for the arch linux community (via bandwidth reductions).
 - removes the need for mirrors to even really exist.

 ### how it works
-pacmir clones and rewrites /etc/pacman.d/mirrorlist prepending itself to the top of the list thereby becoming the first host pacman will try.
+pacmir clones and rewrites /etc/pacman.d/mirrorlist (or /etc/pacman.d/mirrorlist.pacnew) prepending itself to the top of the list thereby becoming the first host pacman will try.

 now any requests to download a packages will instead use torrents, falling back to the remaining